zlouis/Burger/README.md

 heroku link: https://mighty-reaches-22169.herokuapp.com/

 I linked the database to JAWSDB and followed the documentation and still getting errors.
+Error log included in text file.